Liam-Zhou/chuwa0311/ShortQuestions/hw5.md

  - Custom Thread Pool: you can design your own thread pool by using ThreadPoolExecutor

 ## 14. Which Library is used to create ThreadPool?
 Which Interface provide main functions of thread-pool
+java.util.concurrent
+ExecutorService provide main function of thread-pool

+## 15. How to submit a task to ThreadPool?
+`
+ExecutorService executor = Executors.newFixedThreadPool(4);
+executor.submit(task1);
+`